 WILL YOU LOVE ME?
 LUCY’S STORY

 Adrian, Lucy and Paula are all young adults now, in their twenties, and working.
-Adrian went away to study at university and is now an accountant.
-He lives with his partner a couple of miles away.
+Adrian went away to study at university and then returned home.
 Lucy and Paula went to local colleges and university, living at home and travelling to lectures.
 Both girls still live with me and help with the fostering.
 They both have steady boyfriends who are nice young men.

 Lucy still sees Bonnie occasionally.
 When Bonnie is in the area she telephones Lucy and they meet, usually for lunch.
 Lucy always calls her Bonnie and me Mum.
 Lucy isn’t in contact with any other members of her natural family and has no wish to trace them.
 Adrian and Paula still see their father occasionally and now they are adults they make their own arrangements to meet him.
 He has remarried, I have not.
 I haven’t ruled out the possibility but I have yet to meet the right man, who would be willing to embrace fostering as well as me.